Nictiz/eu-nl-compared/maps/xtehr2zibs2024/AllergyIntolerance-HypersensivityIntolerance-comments.md

 + The name of the reaction seems to be missing.
 + The reaction.date and reaction.severity seem to apply to the manifestation by definition, but are modelled as attributes of .reaction
 General remark:
 + During the qualification of e-Overdracht and BgZ it appeared that no vendor was able to register symptoms grouped by reaction.
-In general they register HypersensitivityIntolerance with a list of symptoms (or a mox of symptoms and reactions).
+In general they register HypersensitivityIntolerance with a list of symptoms (or a mix of symptoms and reactions).